ianfucci/nightshift/README.md

 If you find this code useful please cite our paper:

-Fucci, I.J. and Byrd, R.A.
-(2021), nightshift: A Python program for plotting simulated NMR spectra from assigned chemical shifts from the Biological Magnetic Resonance Data Bank.
-Protein Science. https://doi.org/10.1002/pro.4181
+Fucci, I. J. and Byrd, R. A. nightshift: A Python program for plotting simulated NMR spectra from assigned chemical shifts from the Biological Magnetic Resonance Data Bank.
+Protein Sci.
+2022, 31 (1), 63–74. https://doi.org/10.1002/pro.4181.

 ## Installation
 I recommend installing in a [virtualenv](https://docs.python.org/3/tutorial/venv.html) to avoid any conflicts with your python installation.